Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

           1. Deploy Dell Repository manager to this share machine.
           2. Create a repository for the Cluster server Model number . use these shares for the repository location.
-          3. ## EXPORT EXPORT EXPORT # # the repository to this share into an updates folder. this locaton will have 4 total sub folders
+          3. ## EXPORT EXPORT EXPORT # # the repository to this share into an updates folder. this location will have 4 total sub folders
-          4. DO NOT download (but do export) the repostiory it download does not work wth OMIMSWAC (catalog created on export)
+          4. DO NOT download (but do export) the repository it download does not work wth OMIMSWAC (catalog created on export)
                 (i) path will later be used by OMIMSWAC- Export  to \\Servername\DEllUpdates\updates\hcios21h2_1.00_Catalog.xml

      d.
-Add Paths to OMIMSWAC for Upates to work
+Add Paths to OMIMSWAC for Updates to work

           (1) Add IC DSU and Updates catalog location paths to the two locations showing in the SCREEN SHOT BELOW (i) The Settings ICON will have the IC and DSU File paths- required to be entered.